Proof of Factorization of Heavy Quarkonium Production in Non-Equilibrium QCD at RHIC and LHC: Infrared Divergences in Heavy Quarkonium Production

-Note that the eikonal current of the light-like charge generates pure gauge field in classical mechanics \cite{collinssterman,nayakj,nayake} and in quantum field theory \cite{nayakjp} at all time-space position $x^\mu$ except at the position transverse to the motion of the charge (${\vec l} \cdot {\vec x}=0$) at the time of closest approach ($x_0=0$).
-We are interested in the infrared behavior of the non-perturbative matrix element of the type $<in|{\bar \Psi}_r(x_1) O_1 \Psi_r(x_1) {\bar \Psi}_s(x_2) O'_2 \Psi_s(x_2)|in>$ in the presence of nearby light-like quark (or gluon).
+Note that the eikonal current of the light-like charge generates pure gauge field in classical mechanics \cite{collinssterman,nayakj,nayake} and in quantum field theory \cite{nayaknr} (also see eq. (\ref{wjf}) above) at all time-space position $x^\mu$ except at the position transverse to the motion of the charge (${\vec l} \cdot {\vec x}=0$) at the time of closest approach ($x_0=0$).
+We are interested in the infrared behavior of the non-perturbative matrix element of the type $<in|{\bar \Psi}_r(x_1) O_1 \Psi_r(x_1) {\bar \Psi}_s(x_2) O'_2 \Psi_s(x_2)|in>_A$ in the presence of nearby light-like quark (or gluon).
 Since $<in|{\bar \Psi}_r(x_1) O_1 \Psi_r(x_1) {\bar \Psi}_s(x_2) O'_2 \Psi_s(x_2)|in>$ is a non-perturbative matrix element its property at all order in coupling constant can be studied by using path integral formulation of QCD.
-Hence we find that the infrared divergences in quantum field theory at all order in coupling constant due to the presence of light-like Wilson line can be studied by using the path integral formulation of quantum field theory in the presence of pure gauge background field \cite{tucci,nayaknr,nayakall,nayakjp}.
+In addition to this it is clear that since the operators $O_1,O_2$ contain color matrices $T^a$ the non-perturbative matrix element \\ $<in|{\bar \Psi}_r(x_1) O_1 \Psi_r(x_1) {\bar \Psi}_s(x_2) O'_2 \Psi_s(x_2)|in>_A$ in the presence of light-like Wilson line is not gauge invariant.
+Since $<in|{\bar \Psi}_r(x_1) O_1 \Psi_r(x_1) {\bar \Psi}_s(x_2) O'_2 \Psi_s(x_2)|in>_A$ is not gauge invariant it can not cancel the uncanceled infrared divergences due to the interaction between color octet heavy quark-antiquark pair and the nearby light-like quark (or gluon).
+Hence we find that both the issues of gauge invariance and factorization of soft and collinear divergences can be resolved by using symmetry consideration at the lagrangian level (instead of diagrammatic technique) by using path integral formulation of quantum field theory in the background field method in the presence of pure gauge background field \cite{tucci}.